2018 29

 Le Pin 2016 (barrel sample) 98-100p

 Tasted twice - last time in October 2017.
 Awesome wine here, 100% Merlot, low yield per ha (only 28 hl!); I would have liked to compare it to 2015, but it wasn't possible as 2015 was resting in vats for upcoming bottling.
-A distinguished, refined, rich, velvety wine with stunning complexity and depth.
+It is a distinguished, refined, rich, velvety wine with stunning complexity and depth.
 By the way, 2016 was the first vintage at the property to be harvested in October (4th-8th)!

 Le Pin 2015 94+p